bmeyer99/cc_preflight_check/README.md

 - **Dynamic Naming**:
   - CloudFormation often appends unique suffixes to resource names.
 The tool uses logical IDs or patterns as placeholders, which may not match the exact physical IDs.

+- **AWS Organizations Access**:
+  - OU discovery requires `organizations:ListRoots` and `organizations:ListOrganizationalUnitsForParent` permissions.
+  - If these permissions are not available, the tool will fall back to manual input for the `OrganizationalUnitId` parameter.

 ## 5. Extending the Tool